David KirkpatrickDr. David C. Kirkpatrick

 David C. Kirkpatrick (Ph.D., University of Edinburgh) serves as vice president and chief of staff at James Madison University, as well as a tenured associate professor in the Department of Philosophy and Religion.
 He also serves as the Secretary to the Board of Visitors.
 Dr. Kirkpatrick has previously served as the Executive Director of the Madison Center for Civic Engagement and the associate department chair of the Department of Philosophy and Religion at JMU.
 He completed his postdoctoral fellowship at Florida State University as the Timothy Gannon Postdoctoral Associate.

-Dr. Kirkpatrick is an accomplished historian whose research has shaped multiple academic fields including history, religious studies, and civic engagement.
-His work has been featured in leading academic journals, print media (such as the Washington Post), and university press books.
+Dr. Kirkpatrick is an accomplished academic whose research has shaped multiple fields including history, religious studies, and civic engagement.
+His work has been featured in leading academic journals, national print media, and university press books.
 He has also won major grants, including most recently from the U.S. Department of State (2024) that supports global civic engagement efforts.
 His latest book is under contract with Oxford University Press.
-With his faculty background, Dr. Kirkpatrick enjoys collaborating with JMU faculty and staff to accomplish university priorities.
+With his faculty background, Dr. Kirkpatrick enjoys collaborating with JMU faculty and staff to accomplish university priorities and equip students as active and engaged citizens.

-In his role as Vice President and Chief of Staff, Dr. Kirkpatrick oversees university strategic planning, presidential communications, the Madison Center for Civic Engagement, the Office of Planning, Analytics, & Institutional Research (PAIR), University Events (which includes Commencement) and university level engagement efforts, including the Government Relations Working Group (federal, state, and local).
+In his role as Vice President and Chief of Staff, Dr. Kirkpatrick oversees university strategic planning, presidential communications, the Madison Center for Civic Engagement, the Office of Planning, Analytics, & Institutional Research (PAIR), University Events, and university level engagement efforts, including the Government Relations Working Group.
 This role includes operational oversight, such as budget review, review and approval of changes to official university policies and procedures, and appointment to and management of university commissions and committees.
 He also coordinates agendas for senior leadership team meetings and retreats.
 As Secretary to the Board of Visitors, Dr. Kirkpatrick serves as JMU’s primary liaison to the board, overseeing board communications, meeting logistics, and compliance.

 Back to Top